Skip to main content

 Biography

-Cheryl Narumi Naruse (nah-roo-seh) is an Assistant Professor of English and the Mellon Assistant Professor of the Humanities at Tulane University.
-Her research and teaching interests include contemporary Anglophone literatures and cultures (particularly those from Southeast Asia and the Pacific Islands), diasporic Asian and Asian American literature, postcolonial theory, cultures of capitalism, and genre studies.
-Recent courses she has taught include “Literatures of Tourism,” “Race, Empires, and Asian America,” “Asian Diasporic Literature,” “Love and Capitalism,” “Postcolonial and Diasporic Southeast Asian Literature,” “Literary Investigations,” and “Postcolonial Theory.”
-In 2022, she was awarded a Faculty Appreciation Award by the Graduate Studies Student Association for excellence in mentoring and teaching.
+Cheryl Narumi Naruse (nah-roo-seh) is Associate Professor of English at Tulane University.
+Her research and teaching interests include contemporary Anglophone literatures and cultures (particularly those from Southeast Asia and the Pacific Islands), diasporic Asian and Asian American literature, postcolonial theory, cultural histories of capitalism, and genre studies.
+Recent courses she has taught include “Literatures of Tourism,” “Race, Empires, and Asian America,” "Global Theories of Asian Racialization," “Asian Diasporic Literature,” “Love and Capitalism,” “Postcolonial and Diasporic Southeast Asian Literature,” “Literary Investigations,” and “Postcolonial Theory.”
+She has won both undergraduate and graduate teaching awards.